-DD FORM 2652 Application for DoD Child Care Fees Youth Program Registration & Sponsor Consent (MST Only) Family Care Plan (dual/single military only) Health Assessment /Sport Physical Statement DA Form 7725 Health/Developmental Screening Tool and MAPS
+DD FORM 2652 Application for DoD Child Care Fees IMCOM Form 34 Youth Program Registration & Sponsor Consent (MST Only) DA 5305 Family Care Plan (dual/single military only) AE Form 608-10-1A Health Assessment /Sport Physical Statement DA Form 7725 Health/Developmental Screening Tool and MAPS

 Immunizations: Children/Youth accepted for childcare in CYS programs must be free from communicable diseases such as measles, mumps, hepatitis, scarlet fever and strep throat, and have written documentation of all age-appropriate immunizations.
 Child/youth immunizations must be up to date in order to participate in CYS programs.
-A waiver request must be approved by the CYS Coordinator before childcare can begin.
+Medical and non-medical waivers may be approved.
 Children/youth who are not immunized will be denied childcare during outbreaks.

-The only exceptions to the immunization requirement are for documented medical reasons from a health care provider or an approved religious objection waiver.
-If an immunization is not administered because of a parent's religious beliefs, the parent must provide a written request for waiver explaining the objection to the vaccination based on religious beliefs.
-Philosophical exemptions are not permitted.
+The only exceptions to the immunization requirement are for documented medical reasons from a health care provider or an approved non-medical (for example religious reasons) waiver.
+If an immunization is not administered because of a parent's religious beliefs, approval must be obtained from the Deputy Chief of Staff (DCS) G9.
+Parent Central Services staff can explain the process.
 Children/youth will be excluded from childcare in the event of an outbreak of a vaccine preventable disease.